 - Future Skills Forum: We are supporting this event that focuses on discussing the skills that businesses will need, in order to make employees fit for the future.

 - Université de Luxembourg: For many years, Baloise has maintained an active partnership with the Université de Luxembourg, based on a close exchange in terms of training and recruitment opportunities.
 Within the framework of this partnership, scholarships are offered to Bachelor students in the field of Applied Management who are selected on the basis of their performance and potential.
 These students will receive monthly financial support for the entire 30-month duration of their bachelor's degree.
 This scholarship also allows them to complete an internship at Baloise during their final semester.
 The aim is to gain valuable experience before entering the professional market.

 We support organisations and initiatives dedicated to developing innovative technologies, products and services.
 These can be related to a range of areas, such as road safety or digitalisation.

-- InnoPrix of Baloise Bank SoBa: The Baloise Bank SoBa foundation has been awarding the InnoPrix for the sustainable promotion of the Solothurn economy every year since 1987.
+- InnoPrix of Baloise Bank: The Baloise Bank foundation has been awarding the InnoPrix for the sustainable promotion of the Solothurn economy every year since 1987.
 Its focus is on innovative projects that offer economic added value for the region and make a contribution to research and development or a technology transfer.
 In addition to the economic aspects, the social impact of the idea is also crucial.
-The winner in 2021 is QUMEA AG!

 - Fonds Emilie Leus: Through the Better Together Charter, we support the Fonds Emilie Leus foundation, which raises awareness of the risks of driving under the influence of drugs and alcohol in Belgium.